ab-anand/fav-quote/README.md

 ---

+> Sunil: The master has failed more times than the beginner has even tried. - **Stephen McCranie**

+---

 > Mohit: Life is 10% what happens to you and 90% how you respond to it. - **Charles Swindoll**

 ---